Last Updated: June 13th, 2019 at 5:17 pm

 It is the Tuesday afternoon before Thanksgiving, and Carolina Panthers center Ryan Kalil is working in the team’s expansive weight room at Bank of America Stadium.
 He’s not doing biceps curls or running on a treadmill on the team’s day off, but there is unmistakable intensity in how he’s going about his work.

-As part of the Panthers’ partnership with POWERHOME Solar, in which the Mooresville, N.C.-based solar company will be installing solar panels at the team’s stadium to reduce the franchise’s electric bills and its carbon footprint, Kalil was approached by the team’s front office staff to potentially star in a commercial featuring the company that also has forged partnerships with three other NFL teams (Cleveland Browns, Detroit Lions and Pittsburgh Steelers).
+As part of the Panthers’ partnership with POWERHOME Solar, in which the Mooresville, N.C.-based solar company will be installing solar panels at the team’s stadium to reduce the franchise’s electric bills and its carbon footprint, Kalil was approached by the team’s front office staff to potentially star in a commercial featuring the company that also has forged partnerships with three other pro football teams (Cleveland Browns, Detroit Lions and Pittsburgh Steelers).

 But the five-time Pro Bowl selection wanted something different.
 The University of Southern California product who owns his own production company didn’t want to be in front of the camera, but behind it.
 He pitched the idea to POWERHOME Solar ownership about directing it, and got the green light to make the magic happen.
 How he did it was equal parts fascinating and hilarious — not because he was out of his element, but because he was totally in it.